Frequently Asked Questions for RAs

 How is electricity generated at UConn?

 A 25 MW natural-gas fired cogeneration facility supplies approximately 70% of the campus electricity, heating, and cooling needs.
 Natural gas is one of the cleanest burning fossil fuels and the cogeneration facility runs at a much higher efficiency than drawing energy from the grid.
-You can learn more about the cogeneration facility by visiting their website.

 How can I conserve energy on campus?